 After class, the instructor grumbled.
 Can’t have that happening in the class!
 But he understood it was a combination of nervousness and novelty and not an intentional act of auto-eroticism and let me continue if I promised not to let things get so out of hand again.
 (He may also not have had another model.
 Kept me busy all year.)

 Next class session I apologized and asked around.
 None of the students said they’d been offended.
-(Of course, someone could have been uncomfortable with it but unwilling to say so.
-Nobody had complained to the Prof.) They reassured me and laughed good-naturedly.
+(Of course, someone could have been uncomfortable with it but unwilling to say so.)
+They reassured me and laughed good-naturedly.

 One said I was obviously hyper-nervous and he was glad as hell he wasn’t up there in the altogether.
 Another joked that I was blushing so red she’d wanted to use red conte instead of charcoal.
 Artists are the most understanding and compassionate people in the world regarding social nonconformity.
 (I’m just glad they weren’t first-years.)

 I tried to take poses that minimized the view should something come up.
 Wasn’t needed – well at least not as much.
-(The attractive coeds’ giggles weren’t helping.)
+(The attractive coeds’ continued giggling wasn’t helping.)

 The third time was a charm and my nervousness was gone.
 Eyes open, lips healing from bites, a natural smile returning to my face, I was even able to walk among the students.
 I engaged them as human beings, talking about their drawings and asking suggestions for posing.
 Got a couple of drawings from one of them, a 60-year-old woman returning to school for the hell of it.
 They are posted here.
+Managed to do some after class private modeling for a little extra money.
 And making $10/hr. which was not chicken scratch in 1974.

 Both the anxiety and the later anger were a complete waste of energy.
 All that storm and fury in my head, yet all anyone saw was a funny blip on the radar of life.
 Their blip = my panic attack.
 And looking back at it, it was funny!